 CCEDNet Webinar: Preview Groundbreaking Social Enterprise Research

-For over a month now, eight CCEDNet member organizations have been working with an intern with funding provided through the CreateAction
+For over a month now, two CCEDNet member organizations have been working with an intern with funding provided through the CreateAction

 program.
 The program's aim is to offer a six month internship to young post-secondary graduates who are considering a career in CED.
-Over the coming months, we aim to introduce you to these people with short bios that they have written themselves, and we hope that over time, they will meet some of you!Jeremy Calhoun:
+We aim to introduce you to them with short bios that they have written themselves, and we hope that over time, they will meet some of you!Katy Haver:

 National CED News

 Canada on the Global Stage: Social Enterprise World Forum

 CCEDNet is pleased to be a supporting partner in this year’s Social Enterprise World Forum.
 Registration is now open, and early-bird registration rates run until July 25.
 This world class event is not to be missed.
 The impressive roster of speakers include the leading thinkers and actors in the social enterprise sector from across the globe.
 Among the presenters are several CCEDNet members, including our own regional coordinator Brendan Reimer.

 CCEDNet members are invited to a special gathering